HankB/pmb/README.md

 Details:

-* This is best performed when booted from media other than the target as formatting programs get cranky about modifying the partitoin table when partitions are mounted and active.
+* This is best performed when booted from media other than the target as formatting programs get cranky about modifying the partition table when partitions are mounted and active.
 (Probably boot from SD and modify SATA/USB or NVME SSD.)
 * Identify the starting sector of the next partition.
 * Create and format and mount the partition.
 * Uncompress the source image to `/tmp`